ohnicholas93/payload-mcp-server/README.md

 ## Features

-This MCP server provides the following tools for interacting with Payload CMS:
+This MCP server provides the following tools for interacting with Payload CMS, with full support for localization:

+1. **create_object** - Creates a Payload object for a specific collection
+2. **search_objects** - Searches objects based on query and collection
+3. **update_object** - Updates an object by ID

 1. **create_object** - Creates a Payload object for a specific collection
 2. **search_objects** - Searches objects based on query and collection